-manageme nt Workforce of the enterprise The Polenergia Group has a strong direct impact on its own workforce.
-As an Own operations Working conditions Working conditions employer operating mainly in Poland, the Polenergia Group acts with due diligence in meeting its obligations as an employer.
-Equal treatment and opportunities for all Equal opportunitie s Ongoing impact on issues of equal treatment, diversity, protection of employee rights and protection against discrimination is exerted through the Other work-related rights Other work- related rights Workers in the value chain The Polenergia Group is subject to impacts resulting from the characteristics Upstream, Own operations Working conditions of employees in the value chain Workers' rights of the energy sector value chain, including the value chain related to the generation operations Equal treatment and opportunities for all in the value chain throughout the value of energy from natural gas.
-Impacts on employees in the value chain result from Other work-related rights in the value chain chain the practices adopted in the selection of suppliers and subcontractors, the selection of the technologies used and the plant components used, as well as the due diligence approach and practices adopted in the supply chain.
-Affected communities The impact of Polenergia Group's operations on local communities is Own operations Communities' economic, social and cultural rights Rights of community multidimensional.
-The Group's plants are physically embedded in the environment Communities' civil and political rights 0.1. members in which the communities operate.
-At the

-Rights of indigenous peoples same time, the construction and operation of the plants have an economic impact.
+ESG matter in the ESRS Matter identified in the materiality study Impact description Place where the impact arises WORKERS IN THE VALUE CHAIN Working conditions of employees in the value chain T.2.2.1. .
+Workers' rights throughout the value chain The Polenergia Group is subject to impacts resulting from the characteristics of the energy sector value chain, including the value chain related to the generation of energy from natural gas.
+Impacts on employees in the value chain result from the practices adopted in the selection of suppliers and subcontractors, the selection of the technologies used and the plant components used, as well as the due diligence approach and practices adopted in the supply chain.
+Upstream, Own operations Equal treatment and opportunities for all in the value chain Other work-related rights in the value chain AFFECTED COMMUNITIES Communities' economic, social and cultural rights T.2.3.1.
+Rights of community members The impact of Polenergia Group's operations on local communities is multidimensional.
+The Group's plants are physically embedded in the environment in which the communities operate.
+At the same time, the construction and operation of the plants have an economic impact.
 The plant has an impact on the environment, which is also an important resource for local communities.
 Local communities are also beneficiaries of the social engagement and educational programmes implemented by the Polenergia Group.
-Consumers and end-users The Polenergia Group has a multidimensional impact on consumers Downstream, Own operations Information-related impacts for consumers and/or end-users T.2.
-Rights of and end-users.
-As a generator of and end-users.
-As a generator of renewable energy and a provider of · Personal safety of consumers and/or end-users - 4.1. end-users distributed energy services, the Group enables downstream actors to undergo energy transition.
-Group dergo ked to lanaging Social inclusion of consumers and/or end-users The impact in this area is also linked to day-to-day customer service and practices, including the topic of managing personal data processing and information security.
-Business conduct Polenergia Group builds its impacts in terms of business practices and corporate Own operations, Corporate culture Business ethics governance through the organisational governance model adopted.
-This influence is reflected in the structure of the policies adopted, setting the framework for conduct and defining the structure of responsibility for sustainability Upstream e Anti- competitive behaviour Protection of whistle-blowers Business ethics - management.
-Political engagement and lobbying activities Political engageme nt and - lobbying activities Management of relationships with suppliers including payment practices Payment practices Corruption and bribery Fighting corruption and bribery
+Own operations Communities' civil and political rights Rights of indigenous peoples CONSUMERS AND END-USERS Information-related impacts for consumers and/or end-users T.2.4.1. .1.
+Rights of consumers/ end-users The Polenergia Group has a multidimensional impact on consumers and end-users.
+As a generator of renewable energy and a provider of distributed energy services, the Group enables downstream actors Downstream, Own operations Personal safety of consumers and/or end-users to undergo energy transition.
+The impact in this area is also linked to day-to-day customer service and practices, including the topic of managing personal data processing and information security.
+Social inclusion of consumers and/or end-users

+ESG matter in the ESRS dentified in eriality study Impact description BUSINESS CONDUCT Corporate culture T.3.2.1.
+Business ethics Polenergia Group builds its impacts in terms of business practices and corporate governance Т.З.2.З.
+Anti-competitive behaviour through the organisational governance model adopted.
+This influence is reflected in the structure the policies adopted, setting the framework for conduct and defining the structure of responsibility.
+Protection of whistle-blowers T.3.2.1.
+Business ethics sustainability management.
+Political engagement and lobbying activities Т.З.2.4.
+Political engagement and lobbying activities Management of relationships with suppliers including payment practices Т.З.2.5.
+Payment practices Korupcja i łapownictwo T.3.2.2.
+Fighting corruption and bribery ure of bility for

-Materiality study vs. risks
+Place where the impact arises

+Own operations, Upstream

+MATERIALITY STUDY VS. RISKS